2859 N. Meridian St.

 Write down the names, addresses, and phone numbers of any witnesses who may have important information about the accident.

-Have a physician examine you as soon as possible.
+After a crash, you should go to the doctor as soon as possible.
 Although you may not be bleeding or in pain right away, the accident can be the cause of serious and costly health problems at a later date.

 Make a thorough accident report to your automobile insurance company.

 Do not make any payments to the other party involved in the accident or promise to make any such payments.

 If you or a loved one have been injured as a result of a car crash, contact an Indianapolis auto accident attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.